bigcommerce/dev-docs/markdown/api-docs/developers-guide-headless.md

 If your catalog is changing all the time, you can use the Catalog API to return real time product information.

 **Real Time Pricing + Inventory**
 If you prefer working with a local copy of your data, but want to make sure that high priority pieces of data like pricing and inventory are always up to date, you can consider a hybrid model.
 A hybrid model would cache only  certain product details and pull the other information in real time.
-BigCommerce has webhooks that BigCommerce has webhooks you can use for listening to store events.
+BigCommerce has webhooks that you can use for listening to store events.

 ### Cart Management
 Use the [Server to Server Cart API](https://developer.bigcommerce.com/api-reference/cart-checkout/server-server-cart-api) to create carts for existing customers and guest customers.